 - (ii) Students who join the programme in the 3rd year via Recognition of Prior Learning (RPL) will have credits from two years only used for the classification via a 40:60 weighting. - (iii) Students who have spent part of the 3rd or 4th year studying on the ERASMUS+ scheme will have the credits specified on their Learning Agreement recognised, subject to the host institution confirming that the studies have been taken and passed.
-The year average will be calculated on the weighted average of the credits taken at the home institution. - 9.6 AWARD OF BACHELOR OF ARTS AS AN ORDINARY DEGREE (BA) - (a) To qualify for the award of Bachelor of Arts (BA) a candidate shall have: - (i) passed modules worth at least 300 credits at Credit Level 4 or above, including at least 60 credits at Level 6. - (ii) satisfied any additional requirements set out in the Programme Specification. - (b) The award of Bachelor of Arts shall be awarded without classification. - 9.7 AWARD OF BACHELOR OF ARTS WITH HONOURS (BA (HONS)) - To qualify for the award of the BA (Hons), a student must have: - (ix) passed modules worth at least 360 credits at Credit Level 4 or above, including at least 90 credits at Level 6; - (ii) satisfied any additional requirements set out in the Programme Specification. - (b) Classification of award:
+The year average will be calculated on the weighted average of the credits taken at the home institution. - 9.6 AWARD OF BACHELOR OF ARTS AS AN ORDINARY DEGREE (BA) - (a) To qualify for the award of Bachelor of Arts (BA) a candidate shall have: - (i) passed modules worth at least 300 credits at Credit Level 4 or above, including at least 60 credits at Level 6. - (ii) satisfied any additional requirements set out in the Programme Specification. - (b) The award of Bachelor of Arts shall be awarded without classification. - 9.7 AWARD OF BACHELOR OF ARTS WITH HONOURS (BA (HONS)) - (a) To qualify for the award of the BA (Hons), a student must have: - (ix) passed modules worth at least 360 credits at Credit Level 4 or above, including at least 90 credits at Level 6; - (ii) satisfied any additional requirements set out in the Programme Specification. - (b) Classification of award: - (i) The award of BA (Hons) shall be decided upon the overall aggregate taken from modules passed at Credit Levels 5 and 6, calculated as a weighted average, as follows: